mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

-While running all the Proxies on a single server can work fine, it does have the obvious limitation that you can't run 1000s of processes on the same box, for a variety of reasons: not enough memory, single point of failure, ports, and so on.
+While running all the Proxies on a single server can work fine, it does have the obvious limitation that you can't run 1000s of processes on the same box, for a variety of reasons: not enough memory, single point of failure, limited number of available ports, and so on.

-The approach above can be used to distribute the Proxies on multiple servers (not just one), by inserting an additional check into the ``start_proxies.sls`` State.
+The same approach as above can be used to distribute the Proxies on multiple servers (not just one), by either inserting an additional check into the ``start_proxies.sls`` State, or play with the Pillar data distributed to each Minion.
 This depends very much on your environmental constraints, the type of the network, density of devices, the type of connection, and many other angles.
-There is no general solution, it _really_ depends on you to figure out what's the most suitable way for your network(s) to distribute the Proxy processes on what machines and where.
+There is no general solution, it _really_ depends on you to figure out what's the most suitable way for your network(s) and how to distribute the Proxy processes on what machines and where.

 I will however provide a couple of very quick examples.
 It pretty much boils down to what Minions (servers) you spread the Pillar data.